The Honda Classic 2015

 The Honda Classic at PGA National is one of the premier events on the PGA TOUR, and the first stop on the "Florida Swing."
 Top players on tour, including Tiger Woods, Rory McIlroy, Rickie Fowler and Lee Westwood, compete for a purse of over $5.6 million.
-The 2013 champion Michael Thompson rose to victory over The Champion course at PGA National and the infamous Bear Trap – holes 15-17 – commonly regarded as the toughest three-hole stretch on the PGA TOUR.
+The 2014 champion Russell Henley rose to victory over The Champion course at PGA National and the infamous Bear Trap – holes 15-17 – commonly regarded as the toughest three-hole stretch on the PGA TOUR.

-THE HONDA CLASSIC 2014 PLAYED WITH AN IMPRESSIVE FIELD AND MICHAEL THOMPSON TRIUMPHS!
+THE HONDA CLASSIC 2014 PLAYED WITH AN IMPRESSIVE FIELD AND RUSSELL HENLEY TRIUMPHS!

 Congratulations to Russell Henley, winner of the 2014 tour championship at PGA National Resort & Spa!